xinjli/notes/docs/0x4-Artificial-Intelligence/0x40-Statistics/0x401-Frequentist.md

 Ideally, we would like $\beta(\theta)=0$ when $\theta \in \Theta_0$ (minimize False Negative, Type I Error) and $\beta(\theta)=1$ when $\theta \in \Theta_0^c$ (minize False Positive, Type II Error)

 Typically, the power function of a test will depend on the sample size $n$, therefore by considering the power function, the experimenter can choose $n$ to achieve some test goal.

+For a fixed sample size, it is impossible to make both errors arbitrarily small, so it is common to restrict consideration to tests that control the Type I Error at a specified level, and within that level, minimize Type II as much as possible.

+Notice the similarity with point estimation when we restrict estimators to a restricted class (unbiased estimator) and then minimize variance within that class

 **Definition (size $\alpha$ test, alpha $\alpha$ test)**.